Important! Read this.

 When the robotics automation is tested and appears to run smoothly, you can publish it to Control Tower.

-RPA Express enables you to import recordings from Control Tower.
+Intelligent Automation Cloud Business enables you to import both bot tasks and recorder scripts from Control Tower.

-- Paste the link you copied earlier into the Specify link to the Bot Task field and click Next.
+Paste the link you copied earlier into the Bot Task link field and click Next.